 All women are different.
 For the same person, the subsequent pregnancies may be different from the first one.
 And different women experience pregnancy differently.
 Some pregnancies are textbook perfect.
 Morning sickness?
 Check.
 Food aversion?
 Check.
+Mood swings?
+Check.
 Women with such pregnancies experience all the expected symptoms.

 But here’s the thing.
 You may be experiencing symptoms you didn’t even know came with pregnancy!
 These ‘offbeat’ symptoms are rare but normal.
-Increased energy, jacked up sex drive, and a gigantic appetite are all such rare symptoms that you may be feeling.
+Increased energy, jacked-up sex drive, and a gigantic appetite or loss of appetite are rare symptoms you may be feeling.

 Hormones behave differently in different bodies.
 So, the reason for all your positive symptoms is just plain luck!
 Another reason you may experience pregnancy symptoms late is if you smoke (2).
 Hormonal imbalances during pregnancy may also delay the manifestation of pregnancy symptoms in some cases.

 And why would you want to experience morning sickness?
 Yes, some studies say that morning sickness is nature’s way of protecting you and your child from foodborne illnesses.
 (3) But today we know what to eat and what to avoid during pregnancy.
 Maybe evolution will catch up soon and stop punishing pregnant women with morning sickness!

 If you really want to experience pregnancy symptoms, wait for a week or two.
 Sooner or later, some of the pregnancy symptoms will kick in.
 In the meantime, you can go to your doctor and ask for an ultrasound scan to put your mind at ease.